poojanagrawal/mesalabs-day1/lab1/README.md

 <details>
 <summary>Show answer</summary>

-Broadly speaking, you can add mass loss by either setting a constant, negative value to the field `mass_change` (with or without rotational scaling) or with some `wind_scheme`.
+Broadly speaking, you can add mass loss by either setting a negative value to the field `mass_change` or with some `wind_scheme`.

 </details>